-1. Right to Inspect and Review Student Education Records: any student, once enrolled at the University as a student of record, shall have the right to inspect and review his/her student education records within 45 days of the day the University receives a written request for such access.
+- 1. Right to Inspect and Review Student Education Records: any student, once enrolled at the University as a student of record, shall have the right to inspect and review his/her student education records within 45 days of the day the University receives a written request for such access.
 The written request must specifically state the record(s) the student wishes to inspect and must be submitted to the Office of the General Counsel for further action.
-Submission of a written request to inspect education records does not entitle a student to receive a copy of his/her transcript if there is an outstanding University balance.
-In the event a student with an outstanding balance wishes to inspect and review his/her student education records, the student will be permitted to view the information contained within the education records, in the presence of an authorized University official, but will not be permitted to leave the University with a copy of his/her transcript.

-Additionally, the University does place limitations on the types of information a student has the right to inspect and review in his/her education records.
-More specifically, the University is not required to permit students to inspect and review the following:
+The University does place limitations on the types of information a student has the right to inspect and review in his/her education records.
+More specifically, the University is not required to permit students to inspect and review the following: - a.

-- a.
 Financial information submitted by parents; - b.
 Education records containing information about more than one student; - c.
 Confidential letters and recommendations placed in the student's file; - d.
 Confidential recommendations pertaining to admission to any educational institution, an application for employment, and the receipt of an honor or honorary recognition if the student has waived his/her right to access these confidential recommendations.
 Waiver applies to recommendations only if: - i.
 Upon request, the student is notified of the names of all persons making confidential recommendations and - ii.
 The recommendations are used only for the purpose they were specifically intended